marcusasar/SQL_Product_Case_Study/Product_Sales_Case_Study.md

 In summary, San Francisco stands out in both total quantity sold figures, while cities like Austin and Portland report significantly lower quantities sold compared to the leaders in the list.

-### 4. Which product was really purchased by customers in these cities?
+### 4. Which product was really purchased or dominates in each of these cities?

 ```sql
 WITH product_sales_by_city(city, product, total_quantity) AS (